-When writing your airline or airport's safety policy, be genuine and to the point.
+When writing your SMS safety policy, be genuine and to the point.
 The truth is that most users will only glance through the high points.
-This is why bullet points and white-space are important for you end users.
+This is why bullet points and white space are important for your end-users.

 Remember, there are many important elements to a safety policy.
-There is no room for fluff else your readers will no bother to read it.
+There is no room for fluff else your readers will not bother to read it.

 Safety Policies Don't Have to Be Perfect the First Time

-Most already have a safety policy.
-It is possible that your airline or airport's safety policy was:
+Most aviation service providers already have a safety policy.
+Your SMS safety policy possible was: